nortikin/sverchok/docs/nodes/list_main/match.rst

 Parameters
 ----------

-        Next you choose case of matching:

 * **Level** level of data

-        Next two lines are:
+        Next you choose case of matching, two lines are:
         **recursive** - recursive case of matching (not working now) **final** - usual job on defined level